nfdi4plants/nfdi4plants.knowledgebase/src/docs/tutorials/QuickStart_swate.md

 1. Choose the type of building block you want to add (A).

 2. If you chose a descriptive building block type (building blocks besides Sample Name, Source Name, and Data File Name), use search field (B) to search for an Ontology Term.
-SWATE accesses the SwateDB with a list of established external ontologies designated suitable for use in plant science.
+Swate accesses the SwateDB with a list of established external ontologies designated suitable for use in plant science.
 In addition, we feature our own ontology NFDI4PSO to extend the DB with missing, but necessary terms.

 3. If you want to add a building block with a unit, check box (C) and use search field (D) to look for a fitting unit term, e.g. degree Celsius as unit for Parameter \[temperature\].